Background

 7. Create the Perfect Onboarding Experience

 If you want to turn your leads into customers and then loyal advocates, you have to lay a solid foundation.
-The perfect way to do it is to set up a lead nurturing sequence that will establish strong relationships with your audience.
+The perfect way to do it is to set up a lead nurturing email sequence that will establish strong relationships with your audience.

 • Value: Provide educational content like whitepapers, guides, and case studies.